EuroPython/website/data/pages-content/volunteers.md

   - Yo can sign up to any tasks on our Volunteer App before you have bought a ticket
   - You will not earn a ticket for being a volunteer

-# How to sign up #FIXME: link to app and images
+# How to sign up
   - Sign up to the Europython Volunteers discord server.
+[FIXME](http://link.to.discord)
   - Feel free to ask any questions related to volunteering in the #onsite-volunteers channel
-  - Acknowledge our EuroPython 2022 Data Privacy Policy.
+  - Acknowledge our [EuroPython 2022 Data Privacy Policy](https://docs.google.com/forms/d/e/1FAIpQLSdNTLsFn-YKD4l6icY4NEhmVG5JRyawm-QcvZUQ9HSylEXldw/viewform).
 This is needed, since many of you will have to handle private data as part of e.g. helping at the registration desk.
-  - Sign up to our EuroPython 2022 Volunteer App
-  - Assign yourself to available shifts on the management page (first come, first served)
+  - Assign yourself to available shifts on the [Operations spreadsheet](https://docs.google.com/spreadsheets/d/1Tx-gkvRUG0gu1AhvTowfnlWuejoB2YYqhO66EnCgwqo/edit?usp=sharing) (first come, first served)

 # Perks for volunteers